Frequently Asked Questions

 1. What is informed consent?

-Informed consent is the formal approval for CIB to receive a commission for arranging an insurance policy.
+Informed consent is the formal approval for CIB to obtain insurance quotations that include commission as part of the premium.
 It ensures clients understand how we are remunerated and that their agreement to this is documented before we finalise the insurance.

 2. Why is this being introduced now?

-From 9 July 2025, when insurance brokers provide personal advice to retail clients, ASIC regulations require brokers to obtain informed consent each year before they can receive a commission.
+From 9 July 2025, when insurance brokers provide personal advice to retail clients, ASIC regulations require brokers to obtain informed consent each year before they obtain insurance quotations including commission.
 These changes are part of ongoing efforts to improve transparency and protect client interests.

 Consent must come from the Owners Corporation.
-In many cases, this will be delegated to the strata committee or Managing Agent via a General Meeting resolution or an existing agency agreement.
 The authority to consent should be clearly documented.

 New clients: we will use the Letter of Appointment to seek informed consent at the time of appointment.
 We’ll request subsequent informed consent in the Pre-Renewal Declaration (PRD) at each renewal.